-- Private: 282 MWh savings achieved (9% of forecast) based on 28 implemented measures - Public: 29 MWh savings achieved (6% of forecast) based on 4 implemented measures - Since mid-March, Facility Assessments have been offered solely via virtual site visits, due to the COVID-19 'Stay-at-Home' orders.
-As engineers are not able to go on customer sites, it is more difficult to identify operational measures, negatively affecting the pipeline and amount of opportunities to convert to wins.
-As a result of these challenges, ComEd Large Customer Services (LCS) organization has been engaged to assist with gaining customer interest in Virtual Facility Assessments.
-A Virtual Facility Assessment fact sheet has been created to assist LCS in conversations on this topic with their customers. - Cascade Energy (OSP) has started a joint effort, with the FA engineers, to target large industrial customers with recent FAs, where one of the primary goals is converting operational measures.
+- Private: 484 MWh savings achieved (16% of forecast) based on 47 implemented measures - Public: 74 MWh savings achieved (16% of forecast) based on 9 implemented measures - o In Q2, Facility Assessments were offered solely via virtual site visits and report deliveries due to the COVID-19 'Stay-at-Home' orders.
+Since engineers have not been able to visit customer sites in person, it has been

+- more difficult to identify operational measures, negatively affecting the pipeline and amount of opportunities that can be converted to wins. - A review process was established to receive feedback from evaluators on larger operational projects, prior to claiming savings, in order to ensure an improvement in the program's realization rate.